GiacomoPope/xoflib/README.md

 ## Tests

+### Sha3

 We rely on the testing of the `sha3` crate for correctness of the Shake implementations.
-For API testing and consistency with `hashlib` we include some unittests for the XOFs exposed in our module: [tests/test_xoflib.py](https://github.com/GiacomoPope/xoflib/blob/main/tests/test_xoflib.py)
+For API testing and consistency with `hashlib` we include some unittests for the XOFs exposed in our module: [tests/test_shake.py](https://github.com/GiacomoPope/xoflib/blob/main/tests/test_shake.py)

+### Ascon

+`AsconXOF` and `AsconAXof` are both tested by comparing the output with the KAT vectors generated from [`pyascon`](https://github.com/meichlseder/pyascon).
+For more information, see the test file: [tests/test_ascon.py](https://github.com/GiacomoPope/xoflib/blob/main/tests/test_ascon.py)

 ## Rough Benchmarking